 Despite its fierce appearance, the typical Bulldog temperament is a more gentle and courageous lover than a fighter.
 Breeders created the English Bulldog (or just “Bulldog”) in early 19th century England to bait bulls (hence the name).
 This gave rise to his reputation as an aggressive dog.

-However, careful breeding in recent years has removed that aggression and created an amiable and easy going dog.
-Other breeds of dog that are included in the Bulldog group are the American Bulldog and the French Bulldog.
+However, careful breeding in recent years has removed the aggression and in its place is an amiable and easygoing dog.
+Other breeds of dog that belong to the Bulldog group include the American Bulldog and the French Bulldog.

-Many people don't consider the Bulldog when they are choosing a dog for their family.
-This is a shame because this dog's temperament makes them a wonderful pet.
-They are very loving and have almost endless patience when children want to wrestle and tumble with them.
+Many people don't consider the Bulldog when they are choosing a dog for their family, which is a shame because his temperament makes him a wonderful pet.

 Watch Video of Bulldog